Land Use and Built Environment

 2009

-Crawford-Brown, D
+Rodriguez, D

-The Relationship Between Segment-level Built Environment Attributes and Pedestrian Activity Around Bogota’s BRT Stations
+The Relationship Between Segment-Level Built Environment Attributes and Pedestrian Activity around Bogota’s BRT Stations

 Rodriguez, DA